joshuarli/dpb/README.md

 modern web browsers can do some naive detection for things like text, images, and documents, and will add that information to the download dialog. but if you're using something like curl/wget, use `file` to inspect what was downloaded.

-there _might_ be a feature in the future where you can pass a custom `Content-Type` to be reflected in the download headers. this would require server changes, and the client to wrap bsd `file` - i'd like to avoid parsing multipart forms entirely because i've already tried this and it was unwieldy.
+there _might_ be a feature in the future where you can pass a custom `Content-Type` to be reflected in the download headers. this would require server changes such as `X-Content-Type-Options=nosniff`, and the client to wrap bsd `file` - i'd like to avoid parsing multipart forms entirely because i've already tried this and it was unwieldy.